IT-Tickets-Text-Analytics/Tasks-Importance/README.md

 Below, we describe the main stages of Step 3.
 Importance Aspect Extraction.

 Python code (Importance_Extraction.py):
 STAGE 1.
-BS lexicon reading and stemming
+BS lexicon reading and stemming.
 STAGE 2.
 Tasks corpus (2.1.) reading, special preprocessing
        (2.2.) keeping special symbols and uppercase and (2.3.)
-English language filtering
+English language filtering.
 STAGE 3.
 Find words in the task text that match (3.1.) the BS lexicon expressions and (3.2.) the BS lexicon keywords.
-Count number of matched words and their total score
+Count number of matched words and their total score.
 STAGE 4.
-Writing of matched words, their number and total score in the *.csv file
+Writing of matched words, their number and total score in the *.csv file.

 Excel *.csv file computing (Importance_Calculation.xlsx):
 STAGE 5.
-Calculation the normalized total score for each task text STAGE 6.
-Importance identification
+Calculation the normalized total score for each task text.
+STAGE 6.
+Importance identification.